Chart Color Schemes

 An assessment of population growth drivers in Bell Post Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, the suburb of Bell Post Hill's population is estimated at around 5,013.
-This reflects a decrease of 70 people (1.4%) since the 2021 Census, which reported a population of 5,083 people.
-The change is inferred from the resident population of 4,906, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 21 validated new addresses since the Census date.
-This level of population equates to a density ratio of 839 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+Based on ABS population updates and AreaSearch validations, the suburb of Bell Post Hill's population was estimated at around 5,013 as of Feb 2026.
+This reflected a decrease of 70 people from the 2021 Census figure of 5,083.
+The change was inferred from AreaSearch's estimate of resident population at 4,906 in June 2024, along with 21 validated new addresses since the Census date.
+This resulted in a population density ratio of 839 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth in recent periods for Bell Post Hill.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Examining future trends, an above median population growth is projected for locations outside capital cities, with the suburb expected to grow by 1,092 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 23.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas until 2041.
+Future trends indicate a significant population increase in the top quartile of national regional areas, with Bell Post Hill expected to grow by 1,074 persons to 2041, reflecting an increase of 19.3% over the 17 years.

 Frequently Asked Questions - Population